luki2000/tooltip/README.md

   3. left
   4. bottom

 ii.
-Delay of tooltip can be set in milliseconds
+Delay of tooltip can be set in milliseconds.

 iii.
-Text color of tooltip can be set
+Text color of tooltip can be set.

 iv.
-Color of tooltip can be set
+Color of tooltip can be set.

 ### Other consideration

 i.
-Add a bit of accessbility
+Add a bit of accessbility.

-ii.  possibly configure to set arrow size (currently set to 6px)
+ii.
+Possibly configure to set arrow size (currently set to 6px).

-iii. configure to set distance (margin) from wrapped element
+iii.
+Configure to set distance (margin) from wrapped element.